thesse1/webmethods-api-gateway-staging/README.md

 The promotion APIs that are exposed by API Gateway can be used for the DevOps automation.
 More information on these APIs can be found at https://github.com/SoftwareAG/webmethods-api-gateway/blob/master/apigatewayservices/APIGatewayPromotionManagement.json.

-### Directly using the API Gateway Archive Service API for exporting and importing asset definitions
+### Directly using the API Gateway Archive API for exporting and importing asset definitions

 This approach is followed in this solution.
-Using the API Gateway Archive Service API, API Gateway assets and configuration items are exported from the source stage, stored and managed in Git, and then imported on the target stages.
+Using the API Gateway Archive API, API Gateway assets and configuration items are exported from the source stage, stored and managed in Git, and then imported on the target stages.

 In addition to this, the solution includes an automatic validation and adjustment of API Gateway assets for the deployment on different stages.
 It implements the following "design-time policies":
  - Alias values are set to target stage-specific values